mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 source with the use of an editor.
 - Then this file is compiled and generates an output file that can be displayed (e.g. HTML).

-We are going to learn the second option.

 ###Structure